-The population characteristics P^{total} under review in this paper are, first, the at-risk-of-poverty rate of children (which we decompose on the basis of subgroups defined by the work intensity of households to which children belong, in Sections 5 and 8) and, second, the work intensity of the households to which children belong (which we decompose on the basis of subgroups defined by the number of working-age adults in the household, in Section 6).
+The population characteristics P^{total} under review in this paper are, first, the at-riskof-poverty rate of children (which we decompose on the basis of subgroups defined by the work intensity of households to which children belong, in Sections 6 and 9) and, second, the work intensity of the households to which children belong (which we decompose on the basis of subgroups defined by the number of working-age adults in the household, in Section 7).

 Equation (1) is the starting point for decomposing cross-country differences or intertemporal changes in P^{total} .
 In the cross-country decompositions Δx represents the difference between the value of an observation for a benchmark country (in this paper always Belgium) and the corresponding value for the country (or region) we compare with Belgium.
-In the intertemporal decompositions Δx represents the change in the value of an observation over time (in this paper always a change from SILC 2006 to SILC 2011).
-Formally, with B indicating Belgium and A indicating the country we compare with Belgium; or, B indicating observations in SILC 2011 and A indicating observations in SILC 2006.
-With \bar{x} we represent the average value of the observation over Belgium and the country used for comparison, or the average value of the observation over SILC 2006 and SILC 2011.
+In the intertemporal decompositions Δx represents the change in the value of an observation over time (in this paper always a change from EU-SILC 2006 to EU-SILC 2011).
+Formally, with B indicating Belgium and A indicating the country we compare with Belgium; or, B indicating observations in EU-SILC 2011 and A indicating observations in EU-SILC 2006.
+With we represent the average value of the observation over Belgium and the country used for comparison, or the average value of the observation over EU-SILC 2006 and EU-SILC 2011.
 It follows from equation (1) that we can decompose those differences or changes as follows:

-(2) $$\Delta x \equiv x_B - x_A$$
+(2) $\Delta x \equiv x_B - x_A$

-(3) $$\Delta P^{total} = \sum{k=1}^{T} \Delta(s^k P^k) = \sum{k=1}^{T} \Delta s^k \overline{P^k} + \sum{k=1}^{T} \overline{s^k} \Delta P^k$$ poverty rate of the other country that can be accounted for by differences in the distribution of the population by household work intensity (in the hypothesis that there would be no cross-country differences in poverty rates characterizing these work-intensity subgroups).
-The second term represents the difference between Belgium and the other country that can be accounted for by differences in the poverty rates characterizing these work-intensity subgroups (in the hypothesis that the distribution of the population by work intensity would be identical).
+$$^{(3)} \Delta P^{total} = \sum{k=1}^{T} \Delta (s^k P^k) = \sum{k=1}^{T} \Delta s^k \overline{P^k} + \sum{k=1}^{T} \overline{s^k} \Delta P^k$$

+If P represents at-risk-of-poverty rates, k indicates different work intensity subgroups, s^k is the share of the child population in subgroup k, and Δ represents the difference between Belgium and another country, then the first term in the equation on the right hand side represents the difference between the Belgian poverty rate and the poverty rate of the other country that can be accounted for by differences in the distribution of the population by household work intensity (in the hypothesis that there would be no cross-country differences in poverty rates characterising these work intensity subgroups).
+The second term represents the difference between Belgium and the other country that can be accounted for by differences in the poverty rates characterising these work intensity subgroups (in the hypothesis that the distribution of the population by work intensity would be identical).
 We label the first term 'differences between' and the second term 'differences within'.
-In the same vein one can decompose a change in poverty rates over time (in one country) in 'changes between' (due to changes in the distribution of the population by work intensity in that country) and 'changes within' (due to changes in the poverty rates within each of the work-intensity subgroups in that country).
+In the same vein one can decompose a change in poverty rates over time (in one country) in 'changes between' (due to changes in the distribution of the population by work intensity in that country) and 'changes within' (due to changes in the poverty rates within each of the work intensity subgroups in that country).